Aluminium diethyl phosphinate: Applications

-The EU’s RoHS directive forced E&E manufacturers to switch to lead-free solder systems running at about 30 °C higher temperatures than traditional systems.
+The EU’s Restriction of Hazardous Substances Directive forced E&E manufacturers to switch to lead-free solder systems running at about 30 °C higher temperatures than traditional systems.
 In particular, in the so-called surface mount technology (SMT) used to connect semiconductor components mechanically and electrically to circuit boards, the resins have to withstand peak temperatures of 260 °C and more during the soldering process.
 This triggered the rapid growth of polymer resins based on polyamides with melting points above 300 °C, in particular PPAs and Nylon 46.
 The application requires the resin to pass GWIT and UL94 ratings mentioned above.
 Aluminium diethylphosphinate confers this flame retardancy on polyamides whilst meeting the other requirements such as CTI.

 A large variety of synergists is used to tune properties of polyamide and polyester compounds.